 - Brainstorm and prioritize product features, marketing and/or other initiatives to achieve these goals.

 - Identify gaps and dependencies in achievability and/ or resources (check out how to use MoAR to prioritize).

 - Iterate between 2 and 3 until a good enough game plan (a list of initiatives enabling your OKR’s) is in place.
 Learn more about the rock, pebble, and sand method.

 - Track both work progress and OKR progress to responsively adjust your team’s focus.

-The Quarterly Alignment is not a build it once and rest forever exercise.
-It’d be reviewed frequently (bi-weekly or monthly) on its trajectory against the desire outcome, and adjust the detailed activities responsively.
+Quarterly alignment is not a “build it once and rest forever” exercise.
+Frequently review (on a bi-weekly or monthly basis) the current trajectory against the desired outcome, and adjust the detailed activities responsively.

-Clarity and Alignment is critical to the success of any company.
-Quarterly alignment is a valuable cadence to enable it.
-It gives your company the opportunity to align teams and products against the goals at the OVERALL company level (see the MoAR Method).
-So your teams can innovate and move fast towards the same direction.
+Clarity and alignment are critical to the success of any company.
+Quarterly alignment is a valuable cadence to enable it, giving your company the opportunity to align teams and products against the goals at the OVERALL company level (see the MoAR Method).
+This way, your teams can innovate and move fast in the same direction.